 - Staycations – you don’t really need to go far and wide in order to catch a break.
 A staycation at a nice hotel in your city can hit the spot quite well

 - Visit family and friends in other cities, towns or even countries – there is nothing like the comfort of a close friend or relative’s house in a new place.
 You have access to all facilities like a well stocked up kitchen, laundry and the support of other people to mind baby while you take a breather.

 - Hotels with their own restaurants, pools and entertainment facilities– these are the best because you don’t really have to leave the hotel premises to eat or spend some time at the gym or getting a spa service done.

 As for the actual travel, packing and vacation itself, good planning is definitely needed to ensure the holiday is stress-free and enjoyable for all of you.
-To help with this I enlisted the help of a fellow mommy, Charu Sharma, who first traveled with her baby when he was just 1.5 months old, internationally mind you and then bitten by the travel bug, she kept travelling with her little one and seems to have perfected the art of vacationing with baby.
+There are loads of places that you can go on holiday too, having a young child shouldn’t stop you from doing anything.
+So if you want to do something like this san diego whale watching experience then you should do it.
+Whatever you want to do, just remember to stay calm and you’ll have a great holiday.
+To help me stay calm I enlisted the help of a fellow mommy, Charu Sharma, who first traveled with her baby when he was just 1.5 months old, internationally mind you and then bitten by the travel bug, she kept travelling with her little one and seems to have perfected the art of vacationing with baby.